ctfdavis/use-next-query-params/README.md

 The `mode` property of the adapter can be set to one of the following values:

--   `reset`: The query parameters are reset to the default values when the state changes.
+-   `reset`: The query parameters are reset to the default values when they are no longer in the URL after a navigation event.
--   `merge`: The query parameters are merged with the default values when the state changes.
+-   `merge`: The query parameters will retain their current state values when they are no longer in the URL after a navigation event.

 See the [demo](#demo) for an example of each mode.